-Before taking Enspryng, patients should tell their healthcare provider about all of their medical conditions, including if they:
+Before you take ENSPRYNG, tell your healthcare provider about all of your medical conditions, including if you:

-- have or think they have an infection
+- have or think you have an infection.

-- have had or have been in contact with someone with TB
+- have had or have been in contact with someone with tuberculosis.

-- are pregnant, think they might be pregnant, or plan to become pregnant.
-It is not known if Enspryng will harm one’s unborn baby
+- are pregnant, think that you might be pregnant, or plan to become pregnant.
+It is not known if ENSPRYNG will harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
-It is not known if Enspryng passes into breast milk.
-Patients should speak with their healthcare provider about the best way to feed one’s baby while on treatment with Enspryng
+It is not known if ENSPRYNG passes into your breast milk.
+Talk to your healthcare provider about the best way to feed your baby if you take ENSPRYNG.

-Patients should tell their healthcare provider about all the medicines they take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Tell your healthcare provider about all the medicines you are taking, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 - sore throat, runny nose (nasopharyngitis)